EmmanuelKD/rs_gpt/readme.md

 # rsGPT

-`rsGPT` is a Rust-based chart generation application that leverages the power of GPT (Generative Pre-trained Transformer) to create interactive and informative charts.
+`rsGPT` is a Rust-based chat application that leverages the power of GPT (Generative Pre-trained Transformer) to create interactive conversation.
 This application uses the `hyper` crate for handling HTTP requests, `tokio` for asynchronous tasks, and various other libraries for data serialization, coloring, and string manipulation.

 ## Features